 - 1/4 cup (2.0 oz, 52g) xylitol

-- Remember that combining sugar-free sweeteners always yields better results than using them individually! ;) You can read more about how to bake with sugar-free sweeteners in the Healthy Indulgences Cookbook.
+- You can read more about how to combine sweeteners to create the best tasting sugar-free treats in the Healthy Indulgences Cookbook.